cisco/mindmeld/docs/source/entity_map.rst

 .. role:: orange
 .. role:: aqua

-Giving an entity a role is an optional additional classification step.
-Let's consider an example in the **change-alarm** intent -
+Consider this example in a **change-alarm** intent:

 * Change my alarm from :orange:`6 am` to :aqua:`7 am`

-Here, :orange:`6 am` and :aqua:`7 am` are both **time** entities, but :orange:`6 am` has the role :orange:`oldtime` and :aqua:`7 am` has the role :aqua:`newtime`.
-The key principles in assigning roles (rather than treating them as separate entities) are -
+Here, :orange:`6 am` and :aqua:`7 am` are both **time** entities, but they literally play different roles in constructing the meaning of the sentence.

+Classifying :orange:`6 am` with the role of :orange:`oldtime` and :aqua:`7 am` with the role :aqua:`newtime` captures the distinction between them.

-* Avoiding splitting training data unnecessarily.
-In effect, all time entities strongly share features, and so the NER parser will perform better having them as one class.
+Taking this extra step is preferable to treating :orange:`oldtime` and :aqua:`newtime` as separate kinds of entities.
+This is because all time entities strongly share features, which means that the NER parser performs better when they all belong to one class.

-* Some NER models (such as the **memm**) utilize local structure better than global (by global we mean depending on words/entities far away in the sentence).
+Be aware that some NER models (such as the **memm**) utilize local structure better than global (by global we mean depending on words/entities far away in the sentence).
 We can recognize :aqua:`7 am` as a :aqua:`newtime` with higher accuracy/confidence if we have a feature indicating that there is another time entity in the sentence located before it, separated by "to".

+Apply these principles when assigning roles:

+* Avoid splitting training data unnecessarily.
+* Consider the interaction between roles, features, and NER model performance characteristics.

 Structure Of The Entity Map
 ---------------------------